-Yasna Blandin de Chalain (Maternal and child health nurse, counsellor): One of the questions that parents-to-be often ask, is how will I know when I need to go to hospital, and how will I get there?
+Yasna Meldrum (midwife and counsellor): One of the questions that parents-to-be often ask is: how will I know when I need to go to hospital, and how will I get there?
 Generally speaking, there is enough warning and there are enough signs and symptoms there or little hints that things are beginning to happen.
-You might be close to your due date, or you’ve talked about in some of your appointments.
+You might be close to your due date, or you’ve talked about it in some of your appointments.
 I think it’s important to remember that whichever way you are planning to get there, that you are prepared ahead of time.

 Yasna: If you have other children, planning for the care of the other children when you actually are in labour and giving birth.
 It might be your partner that needs to be home caring for the children.
 Think of who else would be your best support person during labour and birth and that might be your mum, or it might be your partner and your mum might like look after the children.
 So that’s the sort of planning that’s required: what’s going to happen to the other children?
 How are we going to do this so that I’m getting support at the same time as the children are being cared for too?

 Yasna: In terms of who can be around when you’re having a baby, it will depend on the setting.
 If it’s a home birth for instance, then the number of people that you have at your birth really is up to your discretion.
 It’s really a good idea not to have too many people because that can sometimes hinder your progress.
 So have the people there who are going to actually be a support to you and that you feel comfortable with.
 In a hospital setting, there generally is a limit as to how many people can be in a birthing room.
 There’s the limit of the physical space, and also again it’s not conducive to have too many people in the room.
 So maybe having your partner, if you have one, maybe a close friend, or a mother, or a sibling, your sister, or a few people.
 Generally speaking, 2 or 3 people is about enough people to have in a birth setting.